treyz1999-lgtm/CardGamePlus/docs/architecture.md

 The GameEngine is responsible for:

+- Creating runtime Players
+- Initializing matches
-- Turn flow
+- Coordinating turn flow
+- Executing the User's turn
+- Executing the AI's turn
-- Combat
+- Combat resolution
-- Win conditions
+- Win condition detection
 - Trigger detection
-- Calling the EffectEngine
+- Delegating Effects to the EffectEngine

-The GameEngine contains no database logic.
+The GameEngine owns gameplay but never interacts with the database.

 ---